marcel-goldschen-ohm/pyCLAMP/README.md

                 - Overlay TRACE: A single data trace associated with a parent trace (e.g., fit, measurement, etc.).
             - EVENT: A labeled x-axis interval.
 - For memory efficiency any data arrays that are shared amongst traces (e.g., XData) should all be references/views to the same shared array.
 These should generally be numpy ndarrays.
-- In most cases each (EPISODE,CHANNEL) pair will have only a single TRACE and all fits, etc. will be handled with overlaid child traces.
-Multiple TRACEs per (EPISODE,CHANNEL) pair are for things like triggered recordings of variable segments within each sweep.
+- In most cases each (EPISODE, CHANNEL) pair will contain a list with only a single trace (i.e., `CHANNEL['Traces'] = [TRACE]`) and all fits, etc. will be handled with overlaid child traces of that single trace.
+Multiple traces per (EPISODE, CHANNEL) pair (i.e., `CHANNEL['Traces'] = [TRACE, TRACE, ...]`) are for things like triggered recordings of multiple segments within each sweep.

 The basic tree structure of nested dictionary objects or lists of dictionary objects: